chrplr/PCBS/projects.md

 * The aim is to improve your programming skills, and make well-written and documented project, rather that a super-duper program to impress me.
 Do not be over ambitious: I prefer short program(s) that do things that are not too complicated and which are easy to understand.

+* You can use whichever language is suited to your project (Python, R, Matlab, Javascript, ...).
+The only rule is that the code must be readable.

 * Work in binomes:  it is important to have someone else check that the documentation and code that you write is readable.

 * You must put your project on github, in a depository which name starts with `PCBS-` followed by a label that gives an idea of what the project is about.